-- 4. access control to the storage resources including groups - 5. the LSST tools and processing framework including the pipeline code https://pipelines. - lsst.io/ - 6. a python based interface as provided by JupyterHub (or equivalent) - 7. a fairly standard job control environment (like Condor).
+- 5. the LSST tools and processing framework including the pipeline code https://pipelines. lsst.io/ - 6. a python based interface as provided by JupyterHub (or equivalent) - 7. a fairly standard job control environment (like Condor).

 The platform is intended, when put to fullest use, to allow users to run their own productionslike runs on bulk image and/or catalog data, with mechanisms for creating and tracking large groups of jobs in a batch system.